By - Isaac Olawole Joseph

 People who get attacked by open-angle glaucoma experience no significant symptoms for a longer time period.

-As most of the people fail to notice side-vision loss so they fail to recognize their disease.
+As most of the people fail to notice side-vision loss so they fail to recognise their disease.
 If you have a family history of open-angle glaucoma then you must make regular visits to your physician for eye exams, especially after the age of 35.

 The presence of diabetes in the body can also trigger the rarest form of glaucoma known as Neovascular glaucoma.
 There are certain blood vessels located on the retina that gets damaged as a result of diabetic retinopathy.
 After the damage of these blood vessels, retina creates new blood vessels.
 The new blood vessels developed by retina are abnormal.
 Neovascular glaucoma starts to develop if these abnormal blood vessels grow on the iris.
 The situation gets quite dangerous as Neovascular glaucoma cuts off the flow of fluid within the eye and increases the eye pressure.
 It can either be treated through laser surgery or drainage implants.